germaniuss/liboauth/README.md

 ### Contributing

 Any contribution is welcome and should be done through a pull request.
-Currently help is mostly needed with request error handling and documentation.
-I also would like to rewrite all libraries used as single header files.
-They would be based on the libraries provided by Ozan Tezcan (see credit).
-But as single header files so they can be putin the include folder in any project.
+Currently help is mostly needed with documentation and general bugfixing.
+Also standarization and cleanup of [libutils](https://github.com/germaniuss/libschemehandler) would be nice.

 ### Credit